Pytest plugin for loading test data for data-driven testing (DDT)

 [!NOTE] Lazy loading for the

 @parametrizeloader works slightly differently from other loaders.
-Since Pytest needs to know the total number of parameters in advance, the plugin still needs to inspect the file data and split it once during test collection phase.
-But once it's done, the split data will not be kept as parameter values and will be loaded lazily later.
+Since pytest needs to know the total number of parameters in advance, the plugin still needs to inspect the file data and split it once during the test collection phase.
+But once it's done, the split data will not be kept as parameter values and will be loaded lazily at test setup

 Data Loading Pipeline